Friday Morning

 Work

-1A chapter-by-chapter study of Nehemiah — each chapter a printable one-page worksheet with voices from six Christian traditions, discussion questions, and conversation with Magnifica Humanitas.
+1A chapter-by-chapter study of Nehemiah — each chapter a printable three-page worksheet with a Hebrew word study, scriptural cross-references, voices from six Christian traditions, discussion questions, and passages from Magnifica Humanitas.
 Prepared for the Irvine chapter of the Google Christian Fellowship.

 Personal